 To create a segment of customers located in the EU, select the definition: If someone is or is not within the EU (GDPR) where Location is within European Union.
 Use this location-based segment if you only want to target your European customer base, or to exclude these customers to be sure you’re not in violation of GDPR regulations.

 Segment by Someone’s Proximity to a Location

 You can also create location-based segments by focusing on customers within a specific radius of a particular zip code (i.e., postal code).
 Then, send region-specific information to people who live within a set distance from that location.

 For UK zip codes, we support filtering by outward code, not inward code or both outward and inward code (usually separated by a space).
 For example, if a person's full zip code is "SW1W 0NY," only the first piece ("SW1W") will work for these filters.

-For instance, if you have a popup shop in Boston and want to invite your customers who are in your Newsletter list, you can create a segment that looks like the following.
+Let's say, for example, you have a popup shop in Boston and want to invite Boston-based customers who are in your Newsletter list.
+Create a segment that looks like the following: